 Quality Oncology Practice Initiative

-ProHealth Care was the first health care system in southeastern Wisconsin to be certified by the Quality Oncology Practice Initiative and is one of only eight certified programs in Wisconsin.
+ProHealth Care was the first health care system in southeastern Wisconsin to be certified by the Quality Oncology Practice Initiative and is one of only seven certified programs in Wisconsin.
 Read more >

 National Accreditation Program for Breast Centers

 ProHealth Care’s breast health services are recognized for achieving the highest level of excellence in breast care and outcomes that meet or exceed national benchmarks.
 Read more >

 ProHealth Waukesha Memorial Hospital is one of only nine facilities in Wisconsin to receive a Certificate of Radiation Oncology Practice Accreditation from the American College of Radiology (ACR).
 Read more >